How to Structure a Data Science Team: Key Models and Roles to Consider

 Preferred skills: data science and analytics, programming skills, domain expertise, leadership and visionary abilities

 Data analyst.
-The role implies proper data collection and interpretation activities.
+The data analyst role implies proper data collection and interpretation activities.
 An analyst ensures that collected data is relevant and exhaustive while also interpreting the analytics results.
 Some companies, like IBM or HP, also require data analysts to have visualization skills to convert alienating numbers into tangible insights through graphics.

 Business analyst.
 A business analyst basically realizes a CAO’s functions but on the operational level.
 This implies converting business expectations into data analysis.
 If your core data scientist lacks domain expertise, a business analyst bridges this gulf.